Roofs are one of the areas that it is common to see findings listed on a home inspection report.

 Interior ceiling stains may be an indication of past or current leaks.
 It is important to determine if the leak has already been repaired, or if the leaking will occur again during the next storm.

 Maintenance of the gutters and the valleys on the roof is also important, and can be a common maintenance task that gets overlooked.
 The roof valleys usually carry the burden of discharging water from multiple areas of the roof.
-If the water is slowed down at all, there is potential for water damage of the substrate below the shingles and the overall life of the roof may be impacted.
+If the water is slowed down at all, there is potential for water damage of the substrate below the shingles, and the overall life of the roof may be impacted.

 Asphalt shingles have a life expectancy of between 15 and 40 years.
 With age, asphalt roof shingles will begin to cup either up or down, and begin to blister and have granular loss.
 The material holding the shingle together will be exposed and allow water to have an easier time getting into the home.

 Wood shingles and shakes will show similar symptoms as asphalt when aging.
 Cupping, curling, lifting, splitting, insect damage, rotting and missing sections are all possible.
+These signs of aging are one of the many things our inspector will look for during a home inspection.

 Terra cotta, concrete and slate tiles have life expectancies of about 20 to 100+ years.
 These materials are very brittle.
 Expansion and contraction caused by the changing seasons will cause these tiles to crack or become loose.
 Walking on these tiles can be deadly to the material.
 Cracking and the signs of aging can be difficult to see from the ground.
 It will usually take a good pair of binoculars and a solid ladder to get a bird’s eye look at the condition of the roof.